awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-roles.md

 + Scope Amazon ECR permissions to a specific registry path that you specify as the `PrimaryContainer.Image` and `SecondaryContainer.Image` in a `CreateModel` request\.

 The `cloudwatch` and `logs` actions are applicable for "\*" resources\.
 For more information, see [CloudWatch Resources and Operations](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/iam-access-control-overview-cw.html#CloudWatch_ARN_Format) in the Amazon CloudWatch User Guide\.

+**Note**
+If you plan to use the [SageMaker deployment guardrails feature](https://docs.aws.amazon.com/sagemaker/latest/dg/deployment-guardrails.html) for model deployment in production, ensure that your execution role has permission to perform the `cloudwatch:DescribeAlarms` action on your auto\-rollback alarms\.

 If you specify a private VPC for your model, add the following permissions: